JonathanSecondGithub/HUAWEI-HCIA/README.md

 ## 2. Ethernet Switching Basics
 ## 3. VLAN

-### Create VLANs 2 and 3 on S1 and S2.
+### a.
+Create VLANs 2 and 3 on S1 and S2.
     The `vlan vlan-id` command creates a VLAN and displays the VLAN view.
 If the VLAN to be created exists, the VLAN view is displayed directly.

     The `vlan batch { vlan-id1 [ to vlan-id2 ] }` command creates VLANs in batches.`

     The `port link-type { access | hybrid | trunk }` command specifies the link type of an interface, which can be access, trunk, or hybrid.

     The `port default vlan vlan-id` command configures the default VLAN of an interface and assigns the interface to the VLAN.

     The `port trunk allow-pass vlan` command assigns a trunk port to the specified VLANs.

     The `undo port trunk allow-pass vlan` command deletes a trunk port from the specified VLANs.

-### Configure MAC address-based VLANs.
+### b.
+Configure MAC address-based VLANs.
+    The **mac-vlan mac-address** command associates a MAC address with a VLAN.

 ## 4. STP
 ## 5. Eth-Trunk iStack and CSS